KB-WEB-DEVELOPMENT/schoolboardadmin/README.md

 SchoolBoardAdmin is a multilingual (English, French and German) application which allows registered users with their role set as "admin" to:

-give grade to registered students (i.e: registered users with role set as "student")
+give one or more grades to registered students (i.e: registered users with role set as "student") for any courses taken

 modify the grades received by any student for a course taken